WilliamQLiu/williamqliu.github.io/_posts/2018-08-22-aws-boto-and-cli.md

     ls ~/.aws/
     config  credentials

+## AWS Auto Completer

+Identify where auto_completer is:

+    $which aws_completer
+    /usr/bin/aws_completer

+Then add this to your `.bashrc`

+Now you can 'Tab' through your commands

 ## S3

 Using the AWS CLI, you can just type in `aws s3 ls` and you'll see what S3 buckets